-QA 118 Business Mathematics QA 216 Business Statistics Six additional credits in a non-business topic are required and may be specifically designated by major.
+QA 118 Business Mathematics

+QA 216 Business Statistics

+Most business program majors require at least 15 additional credits in a non-business topic beyond the University Core Curriculum requirements and QA 118 and QA 216.
 Consult the academic program of choice for courses that satisfy this requirement.

 College of Business Program Core: